lumostone/eth2xk8s/README.md

 2. Change values in `./eth2prysm/values.yaml`.

-   It's recommended to read through each field in `values.yaml` and determine the desired values.
+   We recommend checking each field in `values.yaml` to determine the desired configuration.
 Fields that need to be changed or verified before installing the chart are the following ones:

    - **nfs.serverIp**: NFS server IP address.
    - **image.version**: Prysm client version.
-   - **beacon.dataVolumePath**: The beacon node data volume path/folder on NFS.
+   - **beacon.dataVolumePath**: The path to the data directory on the NFS for the beacon node.
    - **beacon.web3Provider** and **beacon.fallbackWeb3Providers**: Ethereum 1 node endpoints.
-   - **validators.validator1.dataVolumePath**: The validator data volume path/folder on NFS.
+   - **validators.validator1.dataVolumePath**: The path to the data directory on the NFS for the validator.
-   - **validators.validator1.walletVolumePath**: The wallet data volume path/folder on NFS.
+   - **validators.validator1.walletVolumePath**: The path to the data directory on the NFS for the wallet.
    - **validators.validator1.walletPassword**: The wallet password.

 ### Install, upgrade, roll back and uninstall Helm chart